 The first step is to select a professional to help you find your dream home and fine-tune your financial expectations.
 Working with a buyer’s agent is worth consideration since he or she is legally responsible for representing the buyer’s best interests in a real estate transaction.
 Before making a decision, however, have a Realtor explain the pros and cons of using a buyer’s agent versus an agent working for the seller (sales) or dual agent.
-Your Empire Realty Group associate can guide you through every step of the way during your home buying process. (to buying a home.)
+Your Core Agency RE, Inc. associate can guide you through every step of the way during your home buying process. (to buying a home.)

 - Shop for mortgage rates and terms.

 A difference of even half a percentage point can make a huge difference in how much you pay over the life of a loan.
 For example, the difference in the monthly payment on a $100,000 mortgage at 8 percent vs. 7.5 percent is about $35 per month.
 Over 30 years, that’s $12,600.
-Your Empire Realty Group associate can help you locate a lender who will provide you with both excellent service and a competitive interest rate.
+Your Core Agency RE, Inc. associate can help you locate a lender who will provide you with both excellent service and a competitive interest rate.

 - Prequalify for a loan.